Application Procedures-Business Entity Residents

 - A Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000 executed in California, by a California admitted surety, completed in the name of the business entity and signed by the business entity authorizes the business entity to act as an insurance broker.

-All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.For specific questions regarding this license type, please e-mail the Producer Licensing Bureau at Producer Licensing Bureau E-Mail or call the CDI's Producer Licensing Toll Free Hotline at (800) 967-9331.
+All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.For specific questions regarding this license type, please e-mail the Producer Licensing Bureau at Producer Licensing Bureau E-Mail or call the CDI's Licensing Hotline at (800) 967-9331.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.